smartcorelib/smartcorelib.org/user_guide/supervised.md

 * *Regression*: a regression problem is when the output variable is quantitative, such as "height" or "dollars".

 All algorithms in *SmartCore* support both, qualitative and quantitative response variables and follow the same naming convention for function names.
-To fit an algorithm to your data use `fit` method that usually comes with at least 2 mandatory parameters: `x` for your predictors and `y` for target values.
+To fit an algorithm to your data use `fit` method that takes 2 mandatory parameters: `x` for your predictors and `y` for target values.
 All optional parameters are hidden behind `Default::default()`.
 To make a prediction use `predict` method that takes new observations as `x` and predicts estimated class labels or target values.

 ## K Nearest Neighbors